Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

-This article is a comparison between milk and powdered milk.
+In this article, we will be comparing regular milk with powdered milk.
 Milk in this article is fresh liquid milk, and powdered milk is powdered milk without adding water.

-Noting that the comparison in this article will tend more towards powdered milk has more nutrients since it is dehydrated and most of the weight of fresh milk comes from water.
+Please note that the nutritional comparison and infographics in this article will falsely tend more towards powdered milk since it contains more nutrients in dehydrated form, while most of the weight of fresh milk comes from water.

 However, we will compare them based on the logic of consumption regarding their nutritional content and health impacts to understand if they are different.